mobileka/scope-applicator/readme.md

 `composer require mobileka/scope-applicator dev-master`

+If `minimum-stability` of your project is set to `stable` (or not set), you should also add this line to `require` section of your `composer.json`:

+`"mobileka/mosaiq-helpers": "@dev"`

 ### Theory

-Scope Applicator adds `applyScope` method to any class it is attached to.
+Scope Applicator trait adds `applyScope` method to any class it is attached to.

 As a first argument this method receives an instance of a class (typically, a model or a repository) which contains scope implementations.